gmansillo/Firedrive/README.md

 ## Feedback

-If you liked Simple File Manager or you found it useful for your purposes, you can help me rating it on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
-Extension Directory</a> :heart:
+Your Feedback is very important!
+If you are satisfied with Simple File Manager, please leave your rating on the <a href="https://extensions.joomla.org/extension/simple-file-manager/">Joomla!
+Extension Directory</a>!

 ## Bugs and feature requests

-All bugs, feature requests, pull requests, feedback, etc., are welcome.
+Any problem?
+Please report it: all bugs, feature requests, pull requests, feedback, etc., are welcome!

-Have a bug or a feature request?
-Please first search for [existing and closed issues](https://github.com/gmansillo/simple/issues?utf8=%E2%9C%93&q=is%3Aissue).
+First search for [existing and closed issues](https://github.com/gmansillo/simple/issues?utf8=%E2%9C%93&q=is%3Aissue).
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/gmansillo/simple/issues/new?template=issue).

 ## Examples